Construction of an informative hierarchical prior for a small sample with the help of historical data and application to electricity load forecasting: Introduction

+Instead of estimating the parameter from historical sample, one can define a joint model on the samples $(y^\cA,y^\cB)$ where both samples come from the same parametric model but have different parameters (denoted respectively $\theta_\cA$ and $\theta_\cB$).
+The prior distribution on $(\theta_\cA,\theta_\cB)$ conveys the link and the closeness between both parameters with the help of a dependence structure. \cite{bouveyron2010adaptive} propose this method to estimate regression mixtures when the population has changed between the training and the predictive stages.
+They choose a conditional distribution of $\theta_\cB$ given $\theta_\cA$ which is centered in $\theta_\cA$.
+This approach requires knowledge of the joint distribution of samples $(y^\cA,y^\cB)$, which are assumed independent in \cite{bouveyron2010adaptive}.
+This leads to a transfer learning in both directions and attributes a higher importance to the largest historical sample.

-To design a sensible prior in such a situation, we consider the case where another long dataset is available, upon which the model performs equally well in both estimation and prediction.
-We assume the long and the short datasets are somehow similar in a non-obvious way.
-That the similarity between the parameters underlying the two datasets (we will assume they are indeed coming from the model considered) cannot be easily guessed prevents us from trying to model the datasets simultaneously because it would require a rather precise knowledge of the link between the two.
-We propose a general way of building an informative hierarchical \cite[see][for a general review on the subject of hierarchical models]{GelmanHill} prior for the short dataset from the long one that goes as follows: \begin{enumerate} \item we first estimate the posterior distribution on the long dataset using a non-informative prior, arguing that the design of an informative prior for this dataset is not necessary, since the data available is enough to estimate and predict the model in this case ; \item we extract key pieces of information from this estimation (e.g. moments) to design an informative prior for the short dataset which takes into account the prior information that the datasets are somehow similar, via the introduction of hyperparameters designed to model and estimate this similarity. \end{enumerate}
+In this paper, we assume that the long and the short datasets are somehow similar in a non-obvious way.
+That the similarity between the parameters underlying the two datasets (we will assume they are indeed coming from the model we consider) cannot be easily guessed prevents us from trying to model the datasets simultaneously because it would require a rather precise knowledge of the link between the two.
+We propose a general way of building an informative hierarchical prior for the short dataset from the long historical one that goes as follows: \begin{enumerate} \item we first estimate the posterior distribution on the long dataset using a non-informative prior, arguing that the design of an informative prior for this dataset is not necessary, since the data available are enough to estimate and predict the model in this case ; \item we extract key pieces of information from this estimation to design an informative prior for the short dataset which takes into account the prior information that the datasets are somehow similar, via the introduction of hyperparameters designed to model and estimate this similarity. \end{enumerate}